What Is Demand-Dial Routing?

 Demand-dial routing is not the same as remote access.
 Remote access connects a single user to a network.
 Demand-dial routing connects networks together.
 However, both remote access and demand-dial routing use PPP to negotiate and authenticate the connection and encapsulate data sent on the connection.
 As implemented in Routing and Remote Access for Windows Server® 2008, both remote access and demand-dial connections can be enabled separately but share the same:

 Behavior of the dial-in properties of user accounts.

 Security, including authentication protocols and encryption.

 Use of Windows or Remote Authentication Dial-In User Service (RADIUS) as authentication providers.

 Use of PPP features, such as Microsoft Point-to-Point Compression (MPPC), Multilink Protocol (MP), and Bandwidth Allocation Protocol (BAP).

 Troubleshooting facilities, including event logging, Windows or RADIUS authentication and accounting, logging, and tracing.

 Remote access clients and routers

-Because the routing service and remote access coexist on a server running RRAS, both routers and remote access clients can call the same phone number.
-The RRAS server that answers the call must be able to distinguish a remote access client from a router that is calling to create a demand-dial connection.
+Because the routing service and remote access coexist on a server running Routing and Remote Access, both routers and remote access clients can call the same phone number.
+The server running Routing and Remote Access that answers the call must be able to distinguish a remote access client from a router that is calling to create a demand-dial connection.
 To differentiate a remote access client from a demand-dial router, the user name in the authentication credentials sent by the calling router must exactly match the name of a demand-dial interface on the answering router.
 Otherwise, the incoming connection is assumed to be a remote access connection.

 Components of a demand-dial connection